Oliver was first introduced to motorsport from an early age when his father, Carl Jarvis, was competing in Formula Ford

 Oliver made the move to endurance racing in 2012, finishing 3rd at Le Mans 24hr and 3rd at the 6 hours of spa in both 2012 and 2013, as well as winning both the Sebring 12 hours and Daytona 24 hour races in 2013.
 It was in 2015 that Oliver was promoted to replace Tom Kristensen to compete in the World Endurance Championship (WEC) for Audi Sport, alongside teammates Loic Duval and Lucas di Grassi in car number 8.
 The trio finished second in the WEC World Championship in 2016.

-Oliver still lives in the UK with his wife and daughter, and enjoys cycling, running, snow boarding, kite surfing, and competing in triathlon events – Oliver completed the European Ironman Championship in Frankfurt in 2016.
+Oliver still lives in the UK with his wife and two daughters, and enjoys cycling, running, snow boarding, kite surfing, and competing in triathlon events – Oliver completed the European Ironman Championship in Frankfurt in 2016.